pptyasar/LeetMe/Readme.md

 <details>
 <summary>121.
 Best Time to Buy and Sell Stock</summary>

-**Description:** You are given an array prices where prices[i] is the price of a given stock on the ith day.
+You are given an array prices where prices[i] is the price of a given stock on the ith day.
 You want to maximize your profit by choosing a single day to buy one stock and choosing a different day in the future to sell that stock.
 Return the maximum profit you can achieve from this transaction.
 If you cannot achieve any profit, return 0.

-**Example:** Input: prices = [7,1,5,3,6,4]; Output: 5
+Input: prices = [7,1,5,3,6,4]; Output: 5

 ```java
 class Solution {